openstack/devstack/doc/source/index.rst

 -------------

 Start with a clean and minimal install of a Linux system.
-DevStack attempts to support the two latest LTS releases of Ubuntu, the latest/current Fedora version, CentOS/RHEL/Rocky Linux 9 and openEuler.
+DevStack attempts to support the two latest LTS releases of Ubuntu, Rocky Linux 9 and openEuler.

 If you do not have a preference, Ubuntu 22.04 (Jammy) is the most tested, and will probably go the smoothest.